+Montréal based performance artist, dancer, choreographer, writer, teacher George Stamos is known for trans-disciplinary creations that are both physically dynamic and thought provoking.
 Over the past decade his works GoGo Condition, Schatje, White Man Dancing, Monday, croque monsieur, Reservoir- Pneumatic, Husk, and Liklik Pik have received the acclaim of audiences and critics alike.
-Gender and identity have been underlying themes in his artistic research and creations.
+Gender politics and the mind / body dichotomy have been underlying themes in his artistic research and creations.

 Over the past 15 years George has regularly been a guest artist performing in the work of prominent choreographers.
-Since 2011 he has worked as a dancer exclusively with world renowned expert in Contemporary Central African dance, choreographer and teacher Zab Maboungou as a member of her company Nyata Nyata.
+Since 2011 he has worked as a dancer exclusively with world renowned specialist in Contemporary Central African dance, choreographer and educator Zab Maboungou as a member of her company Nyata Nyata.

-Notable organizations who have presented Stamos’ work in Canada include Agora de la Danse, Neighborhood Dance Works, Studio 303, Theatre D’Aujourd’hui, Live Art Productions, The Canada Dance Festival, The Fluid Festival, Tangente, Dancemakers Center For Creation, Dancing on the Edge Festival, Vancouver International Dance Festival, Harbourfront Centre, in Europe Amsterdam’s International Ness Festival, in the context of Par B.L.EUX’s project 100 Rencontres the Festival Antipods, Kunst Festival amongst others, and in the United States The Baryshnikov Center For The Arts, Ps122, and many more.
+Notable organizations who have presented Stamos’ work in Canada include Queer Arts Festival, Agora de la Danse, Neighborhood Dance Works, Studio 303, Theatre D’Aujourd’hui, Live Art Productions, The Canada Dance Festival, The Fluid Festival, Tangente, Dancemakers Center For Creation, Dancing on the Edge Festival, Vancouver International Dance Festival, Harbourfront Centre, in Europe Amsterdam’s International Ness Festival, in the context of Par B.L.EUX’s project 100 Rencontres the Festival Antipods, Kunst Festival amongst others, and in the United States The Baryshnikov Center For The Arts, Ps122, and more.